JohnDoeKek/slowpoke/README.md

 # slowpoke
 just wanna to know what is this, and how to use it.

-k. gonna learn python, ruby, java for life.
+k. gonna learn python, ruby, java and english for life.

 now reading SICP page 38.